-There are several preprocessor extensions, for example many pragma directives; for more information, see the chapter Pragma directives in this guide.
-Read also about the corresponding Pragma operator and the other extensions related to the preprocessor, see Descriptions of miscellaneous preprocessor extensions, page 349.
+There are several preprocessor extensions, for example many pragma directives; for more information, see the chapter Pragma directives.
+For information about the corresponding Pragma operator and the other extensions related to the preprocessor, see Descriptions of miscellaneous preprocessor extensions, page 387.